minggas/elm-hn/README.md

     Html.text "Hello, world!"
 ```

-Save the above file as `Main.elm`, and build is with `elm make Main.elm`.
-It should successfully compile an `index.html` file that you can open in your browser.
+Save the above file as `Main.elm`, and build it with `elm make Main.elm`.
+It should successfully compile a `index.html` file that you can open in your browser.

-Let's improve the edit-compile-test loop, though, with Elm Reactor, while will auto-compile for us after we make changes and refresh the page.
+Let's improve the edit-compile-test loop, though, with Elm Reactor, which will auto-compile for us after we make changes and refresh the page.

     $ elm reactor
     Listening on http://127.0.0.1:8000/